Core Concepts for Grief-Sensitive Care

 Sadness

-Grief and depression can share overlapping features, such as sadness, changes in sleep, or loss of interest, but they are not the same.
-Research, indicates that antidepressants do not significantly reduce core grief symptoms such as yearning, loss-specific sadness, or emotional pain related to missing the person.
+Grief and depression can share overlapping features, such as sadness, changes in sleep, or loss of interest, but they are distinct experiences.

-If a grieving individual shows signs of sustained despair, self-harm, or significant disengagement from daily life, a mental health assessment may be appropriate.
+If a grieving individual shows signs of sustained despair, thoughts of self-harm, or significant disengagement from daily life, a mental health assessment is recommended.

 Numbness